pratikmallya/autolabeler-codeowners/README.rst

 - *no retry logic*: In practice not a huge deal as most PR's have multiple pushes and thus the workflow is triggered several times for the same PR.
-- *only detects the first 100 files in a PR*.
-This has not been a problem in practice since most PR's only make large changes within code-owned teams.
+- *only detects the first 100 files in a PR*: This has not been a problem in practice since most PR's only make large changes within code-owned teams.
   Cross-codeowned, large changes have been rare.
 If this is a problem, feel free to open a PR/Issue with details!